 Friedrichsplatz is one of Germany’s largest inner-city public squares.
 Laid out in the eighteenth century and named after Landgrave Friedrich II, it is a place of condensed history, inscribed by the monumental pomp of the Wilhelmine era, the parades of the Nazi era, the destruction of World War II, and the postwar reconstruction.
 Several documenta artists have left their traces here: Joseph Beuys planted the first oaks of his 7000 Eichen (1982) in front of the Fridericianum; Walter De Maria’s Erdkilometer (1977) sinks deep into the earth; Horst H. Baumann’s laser sculpture Laserscape Kassel (1977) spans the city, from the square to the Bergpark Wilhelmshöhe; and Haus-Rucker-Co’s Rahmenbau (1977) forms a window onto the landscape of the Karlsaue.

 This year, on Friedrichsplatz, Tent Embassy by artist and activist Richard Bell, which has been traveling the world since 2013, is a note of resistance against colonial power.
 A digital sign mounted onto the Fridericianum’s façade displays the amount the Australian government owes Aboriginal and Torres Strait Islander peoples, from 1901 to the present.
-On one side of Friedrichsplatz, in front of the Staatstheater, cardboard puppets by Taring Padi mark the culture of protest and demonstration that is deeply rooted in the artistic practice of the Indonesian collective.

 In addition, the documenta food market has set up its food trucks and cargo bikes here.
 The gastronomic offer is based on sustainably and organically grown food from the region.

 Daily from 10 am to 8 pm